Yserz/TabSwitch/README.md

 # TabSwitch
 TabSwitch is developed for the NetBeans&copy; IDE.
 TabSwitch allows you to switch the editor-tabs in the NetBeans&copy; IDE the way Google Chrome&copy; and XtraFinder&copy; do.
+One could say NetBeans already provides this kind of functionality but in distinction to the build-in feature of the NetBeans IDE TabSwitch does not loose the context of the project.

 ##### To switch to the left tab from the currently active one simply use